semanticdata/evergreen/README.md

   - Unlocks component frameworks like React. (use .jsx instead of .html .liquid)
 - [Vite Plugin React](https://www.npmjs.com/package/@vitejs/plugin-react)
   - Default Vite plugin for React projects.

+## 💜 Attributions

+This repository is a fork of [unstaticlabs/evergreen-notes-markdown-website](https://github.com/unstaticlabs/evergreen-notes-markdown-website).
+Thanks to their authors: Roger Miret Giné, and Valentin Viennot.

+The project is inspired by Andy Matuschak, Max Stoiber, and Anne-Laure Le Cunff.

+## © License

+Source code in this repository is available under the [MIT License](LICENSE)